-Sauteed Cabbage and Leeks with Pancetta
+Sauteed Cabbage and Leeks with Pancetta (Irish-Inspired)

 The two varieties we ate the most of while in Ireland, were the savoy and the Sweetheart.
 Both sweet, crispy, and crunchy, perfectly balanced goodness with a bit of spicy at the end of the bite.
 The Sweetheart variety is a smooth, pale green, tightly bunched cabbage.
 While the savoy is looser leaved, crinkled and a deep-dark green.
 Both are delicious in this recipe.